JoinColony/colonyJS/packages/colony-js/docs/api/interfaces/VotingReputationClientV10.md

 ▸ **failingExecutionAllowed(uint256)**(`_motionId`, `overrides?`): `Promise`<`boolean`\>

 We are only expecting this to be called from finalize motion in the contracts.
-It is marked as public only so that the frontend can use it.
+It is marked as external only so that the frontend can use it.
+Return whether a motion, assuming it's in the finalizable state, is allowed to finalize without the call executing successfully.

 #### Parameters